cisco/mindmeld/source/userguide/deep_neural_nets.rst

 .. _dnns_sequence_classification_models_embedder:

-Mindmeld's ``'embedder'`` classifier types use a pooling operation on top of model embeddings, which are based on either a lookup table or a deep neural model:
+Mindmeld's ``'embedder'`` classifier type uses a pooling operation on top of model embeddings, which are based on either a lookup table or a deep neural model:

 - **Lookup table embeddings** can be derived based on a user-defined tokenization strategy-- word-level, sub-word-level, or character-level tokenization (see :ref:`Tokenization Choices <choices_for_tokenization>` below for more details).
 By default, the lookup table is randomly initialized, but it can instead be initialized to a pretrained checkpoint when using a word-level tokenization strategy (such as `GloVe <https://nlp.stanford.edu/projects/glove/>`_) .

 - **Deep contextualized embedders** are pretrained embedders in the style of :wiki_api:`BERT <BERT_(language_model)>`, which consists of its own tokenization strategy and neural embedding process.

 In either case, all the underlying weights can be tuned to the training data provided, or can be kept frozen during the training process.
 Dropout layers are used as regularizers to avoid over-fitting, which is a more common phenomenon when working with small sized datasets.

 .. note::

    Specify the embedding choice using the param ``embedder_type``.
-Set it to ``None``, ``'glove'`` or ``'bert'`` to use with desired embeddings-- based on randomly initialized embedding lookup table, based on lookup table initialized with GloVe pretrained embeddings or a BERT-like deep contextualized embedder, respectively.
+Set it to ``None``, ``'glove'`` or ``'bert'`` to use with desired embedding styles-- based on a randomly initialized embedding lookup table, based on lookup table initialized with GloVe (or GloVe-like formatted) pretrained embeddings or a BERT-like pretrained transformer based deep contextualized embedder, respectively.

 The following are the different optional params that are configurable along with the chosen choice of ``embedder_type`` param.
 See :ref:`Common Configurable Params <common_configurable_params>` section for list of additional configurable params that are common across classifiers.

 1.1 Embedding Lookup Table (``embedder_type``: ``None``)
-"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 +-----------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Configuration Key                       | Description                                                                                                                                                                                                                                      |